Installation guide

 rm -rf ~/miniconda3/miniconda.sh

-Now, reopen your terminal and create a virtual environment called
+4. Now, reopen your terminal and create a virtual environment called ot:

-virtual environment is picked up in VS Code.
+8. Verify that the ot virtual environment is picked up as the interpreter in VS Code.

-Now you are ready to run tutorials and modify the OpenTerrace like as you like.
+9. Now you are ready to run tutorials and modify and extend OpenTerrace as you like.